Understanding child protection mediation for Aboriginal families

 - help people work out conflicts.

 Mediators don't work for the Ministry of Children and Family Development.
-Instead, the Ministry of Justice chooses and hires them.
+Instead, the Attorney General ministry chooses and hires them.
 This is so that mediators don't take sides.

 Mediators help everyone involved in your child's case to work together to: